f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

 `Learn more about OTEL <https://opentelemetry.io/>`_

-All of these components are installed with the below script command:
+All of these components are installed with the below script, please run:

 .. code-block:: bash
    :caption: Deploy Gateway API and Telemetry